localstack/docs/content/en/user-guide/integrations/kubernetes/index.md

 ## Lambda on Kubernetes

 LocalStack on Kubernetes can be used in conjunction with the [LocalStack Community image](https://hub.docker.com/r/localstack/localstack).
-However, specific features such as execution of Lambda functions as Kubernetes pods is only available in the [LocalStack Pro image](https://hub.docker.com/r/localstack/localstack-pro).
+However, specific features such as execution of Lambda functions as Kubernetes pods are only available in the [LocalStack Pro image](https://hub.docker.com/r/localstack/localstack-pro).

 ### Scaling Lambda Execution